FitzwilliamMuseum/egyptiancoffins/_news/2023-02-10-gharbsoheil_newaniba.md

   -
     image: news/Angareeb_legs.jpg
     caption: This apparently decorative element on the legs of traditional angareeb beds is intended to stop scorpions climbing up.
+  -
+    image: news/New_Aniba_group_photo.jpeg
+    caption: :Pop-up museum team with senior community members at New Aniba; right, Abdel Ghani and left, Amm Ibrahim).
 ---

 In February 2023, as part of our pop-up museum activities, [Helen Strudwick, Sara Abed and Amr Orensa](https://egyptiancoffins.org/team/) visited